 One of the slight sacrifices I have to make to keep the budget happy is my wedding decor.
 The purse strings are pulled pretty tight because a lot of vendor changes have been made that have busted the bank a little and something had to give.
 I want to have a fabulously decorated wedding, so I am on a mission….DIY and shop for deals as much as possible.
 Easier said than done in some cases.

 My first (of many) DIY projects for the reception was mossy letters.
 This project took no time at all and was less than an item on the dollar menu at McDonalds (with tax of course).
 In my search for rustic type decor, moss is everywhere.
 At some point I was struck by the cutest bride and groom initials covered in moss and wanted to have some of my very own.
-While I could have purchased the letters, DIYing this was the most cost effective answer…you’re welcome savings account!
+While I could have purchased them, DIY mossy letters was the most cost effective answer…you’re welcome savings account!

 Lets make some letters!!
 (And remember, this project doesn’t have to be just for your wedding.
 Mine will be used post wedding as home decor)